manuel-vna/ITKnowledgeBase/README.md

 ### Objective

 The app was built in a learning context.
-This means besides its use case it covers specific learning aspects within the world of Android programming which it tires to implement in a good manner by using the latest methods and frameworks.
-These areas are:
+This means besides its use case it covers specific learning aspects within the world of Android programming which it tries to implement in a good manner by using the latest methods and frameworks.
+These are:

 - #### Saving data in a local database
 Persistence Room library, Dao

-- #### Support of different screen sizes Constraint Layout,Guideline
+- #### Adaptive Layout
+Constraint Layout,Guideline, Landscape Mode

-- #### Displaying data within the app
+- #### Displaying data
-RecyclerView, AutoCompleteTextView, Live Data, Constraint Layout Manager, Landscape Mode
+RecyclerView, AutoCompleteTextView, Live Data

 - #### Organising a project with fragments
 Navigation

-- #### Exchanging data by a custom csv import and expor Filepicker, User Permission
+- #### Exchanging data by a custom csv import and export Filepicker, User Permission

 - #### Seperating data by MVVM